 Saudi Aramco Refinery, Saudi Arabia

 This Saudi Aramco’s refinery build in 1981 is producing more than 100 KBD.
 The cooling water system includes central cooling towers, a piping network of many kilometers length and approximately 300 heat exchangers and machines which have to be cooled.
 The total inner volume of the cooling loop is 5,500 m³.
 The feed water there are about 2,000 TDS, the blow down at around 5,000 TDS.
+This corresponds to a COC of 2,5.

 The production has every 3 years a planned shutdown, to check the heat exchangers and the integrity of the whole plant.
 Most equipment show problems with deposits.
 In the heat exchanger not only in the tubings, but also at the shell side.
 Corrosion is a big problem as well, which caused emergency shut downs.